JonDemers/opcode-ssg/_posts/2014-11-19-https-wildcard-subdomain-dns-apache-tomcat-config.markdown

 - **`X-Forwarded-Host`: The original host requested by the client in the Host HTTP request header.**
 - `X-Forwarded-Server`: The hostname of the proxy server.

-So in Tomcat (or any other servlet container), just use the Java code below to get the value of that header `X-Forwarded-Host` and you’ll know the subdomain.
+So in Tomcat (or any other servlet container), just use the Java code below to get the value of that header `X-Forwarded-Host` and you'll know the subdomain.

 ```java
 String subdomain = request.getHeader("X-Forwarded-Host");
 ```

-Alternatively, you may also use the [ProxyPreserveHost](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypreservehost) On directive in Apache configuration and you should be able to get the hostname (subdomain) normally in Tomcat. *NOTE: I haven’t tested that setup.*
+Alternatively, you may also use the [ProxyPreserveHost](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypreservehost) On directive in Apache configuration and you should be able to get the hostname (subdomain) normally in Tomcat. *NOTE: I haven't tested that setup.*

 ```java
 String subdomain = request.getServerName();